corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 	- **S3 and DynamoDB have a VPC Gateway Endpoint (remember it), all the other ones have an Interface endpoint (powered by Private Link - means a private IP).**
 	- Gateway Endpoint v.s.
 Interface Endpoint
 		- Both facilitate private connectivity to AWS services within a VPC, they have different implementations
 		- **Gateway endpoints** are specific to certain AWS services like S3 and DynamoDB.
 They are implemented using VPC route tables and provide a direct, targeted route for traffic destined to these services.
+A gateway VPC endpoint privately connect VPC to supported AWS services without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 		- **Interface endpoints** are powered by AWS PrivateLink and support a broader range of AWS services.
 They use Elastic Network Interfaces (ENIs) within your VPC to establish private connections to the service endpoints.
 They offer more flexibility and are integrated with AWS PrivateLink's service discovery and endpoint policies.

 - VPC Flow Logs – can be setup at the VPC / Subnet / ENI Level, for ACCEPT and REJECT traffic, helps identifying attacks, analyze using Athena or CloudWatch Logs Insights